AdobeDocs/journey-optimizer.it-IT/help/using/preview.md

 >[!CAUTION]
 >
 >Quando visualizzi in anteprima un messaggio o invii bozze, vengono visualizzati solo i dati di personalizzazione del profilo.
-La personalizzazione basata sui dati contestuali, ad esempio le informazioni sull’evento, può essere testata solo nel contesto di un percorso.
+Personalization based on context data, such as event information, can only be tested in the context of a journey.
 Scopri come verificare la personalizzazione in [questo caso d&#39;uso](personalization/personalization-use-case.md).

 ➡️ [Scopri come visualizzare in anteprima, verificare e pubblicare il tuo messaggio e-mail in questo video](#video-preview)